MSc in Biodiversity and Environmental Management: Career, Skills, Scope, Options, Outlook

 Course Outlines

-• Biodiversity science: courses in this area may cover topics such as population genetics, evolution, ecology, and conservation biology.
+• Biodiversity science: courses in this area may cover population genetics, evolution, ecology, and conservation biology.

 • Environmental policy and law: these courses may explore the legal and policy frameworks that govern environmental protection and resource management, including national and international laws, treaties, and regulatory frameworks.

-• Resource management and sustainability: students in these courses may learn about the principles of sustainable resource management and how to develop and implement policies and programs to conserve natural resources.
+• Resource management and sustainability: students in these courses may learn about sustainable resource management principles and how to develop and implement policies and programs to conserve natural resources.

 • Environmental impact assessment: these courses may cover the methods and tools used to assess the environmental impacts of development and other human activities, including environmental assessments, risk assessments, and impact studies.

-• Environmental management and planning: students in these courses may learn about the principles of environmental management and planning, including how to develop and implement strategies for conserving natural resources and minimizing environmental impacts.
+• Environmental management and planning: students in these courses may learn about environmental management and planning principles, including developing and implementing strategies for conserving natural resources and minimizing environmental impacts.

-• Climate change and environmental impacts: courses in this area may cover the science behind climate change, the impacts of climate change on the environment and natural resources, and strategies for adapting to and mitigating these impacts.
+• Climate change and environmental impacts: Courses in this area may cover the science behind climate change, its impacts on the environment and natural resources, and strategies for adapting to and mitigating these impacts.

 • Environmental ethics and social justice: these courses may explore the ethical and social dimensions of environmental conservation and resource management, including issues of justice, equity, and human rights.